rolandosborne/IndiView/README.md

   <a href="#"><img src="/docs/photos/logo.png" /></a>
 </p>

 IndiView is a communication hub designed to work with a self-hosted network composed of [CoreDB](https://github.com/rolandosborne/CoreDB) nodes.
 With IndiView, you can maintian a contact list, share pictures and videos, and chat all while having full privacy and control of your data.
 Your data is transmitted only between self-hosted nodes and  mobile devices.
 Within the app you seletively share your data, so your contacts will not all see your identity in the same way.
 Family may have access to photos or phone numbers that a coworker may not.
-Most importantly, since all of the data resides in your node, if you move to another app, your data goes with you.
+Most importantly, since all of the data resides in your node, if you move to another app supporting the CoreDB API, your data goes with you.

 <p align="center">
   <a href="#"><img src="/docs/photos/login.png" width="15%"/></a>